 Skip to Main Content

-*Get Started with Research*
+*Get Started with Research*: Find Articles

 Easy to follow guide on essential steps of the research process: Choosing and refining a topic, creating effective search strategies, finding books and articles, evaluating information and more!

-To find articles at the library, you need to use databases.
-Databases are organized collections of resources (articles, ebooks, music, videos, images, datasets, etc.) that are structured to make the information accessible to users.
 Databases can be interdisciplinary, containing resources on many subjects and fields of study, or they can be subject-specific with resources that are especially useful for particular disciplines.

 Basic and Advanced Searching in the Databases